gromflomite/melomania/README.md

 ## Known issues
 * Password validation:

 	Password is client side hashed using JS.
-I do not know how to validate how to validate a min or max length in server side.
+I do not know how to validate a min or max length in server side.